MeshakBurla/Super-Store-sales/README.md

 ## Overview
 The Superstore Sales Dashboard provides a comprehensive view of sales performance across various dimensions, including region, category, sub-category, and time.
 The primary goal of the dashboard is to enable stakeholders to make data-driven decisions by offering actionable insights.

-# Steps Followed
+## Steps Followed

 1.load data into Power Bi Desktop,Dataset is a CSV file.

-2.Open power query editor & in view tab under Data preview section ,check column distribution
+2.Open power query editor & in view tab under Data preview section ,check column distribution.

+3.Also since by default profile will be opended only for 1000 rows so you need to select column profiling based on entire dataset.

+4.It was observed that in none of the columns error & empty values were present except column named arrival delays.

+5. For calculating average delay time null values were not taken into accounts as only 1% values are null in this column.

-# Data Transformation
+## Data Transformation

 Data preparation involves the following steps: